 The Downtown Troy BID (the “BID”) is partially funded through the tax assessment which the City of Troy collects on behalf of the Downtown Troy BID.
 This is a calculation of 5% of the City tax at a percent of .691426 of the assessed value of each included property, based on the current tax rates for 2017.
-This tax calculation applies to commercial buildings within the district boundaries which pay into the City tax.
+This tax calculation applies to benefited properties within the district boundaries which pay into the City tax.
 The projected assessment for 2017 is $132,054.69, though this amount varies depending on taxes paid.

 This tax assessment is leveraged through sponsorship and special events, to round out an expected annual budget of approximately $515,000 for 2017.

 Special Events make up aprox. three fifths of the annual Downtown Troy BID budget with approximately $285,000 raised annually.